 A Debt Management Plan helps people to consolidate (combine) their unsecured debt into one payment; whereas a Debt Reduction Plan helps people to reduce the total amount of debt owed.
 The reduced debt can also be consolidated into one single payment.
 A Debt Reduction Plan is used when an individual is unable to repay the entirety of their unsecured debt.

 Call a Consumer Credit Counselling counsellor to help you through the steps to consolidate debt and become Debt Free today!
 The following are the various options available to pay off your debt sooner.
-Bank Loan Debt Consolidation Your first step when looking at consolidating your debt is to contact your bank/credit union to apply for a loan consolidation.
-If your …
+Debt Consolidation Loan Your first step when looking at consolidating your debt is to contact your bank/credit union to apply for a loan consolidation.
+If your Credit …

 All Canadian Consumers are able to obtain a copy of their Credit Report Online, by phone, by mail or in person at a select few locations in Canada.